 Alston hails from a long tenure in Rumson schools and Holmdel.

 • People rushed over the bridge to help when Sea Bright was devastated by Hurricane Sandy.
 Most of those volunteers were cooking or handing out supplies from the Food/Tent City that was created in a snap second after Sandy by Woody's Oceanfront Grille owner and Fair Haven resident Chris Wood.

-Wood, also known as Woody, grew up in Rumson, is a Rumson-Fair Haven Regional High School graduate, and, as is tradition for those raised in the area, spent much time in Sea Bright.
+grew up in Rumson, is a Rumson-Fair Haven Regional High School graduate, and, as is tradition for those raised in the area, spent much time in Sea Bright.